sslab-gatech/Rudra-Artifacts/README.md

 ```

 Note that the numbers are slightly different from the submitted version of the paper.
-It's because (1) Rudra's false positive rate got a little lower because of the updated algorithm (# of report goes down), and (2) we changed a way to count std library reports (# of report goes up).
+It's because (1) Rudra's false positive rate got a little lower because of the updated algorithm (# of report goes down),
+and (2) we included the reports for std library in the count (# of report goes up).
-Overall, the false positive rate got lower than the submitted version.
+Overall, the false positive rate is slightly lower than the submitted version.

 ## Re-using Rudra Beyond the Paper (30 human-minutes)